mumbleskates/bilrost/README.md

 [protonegzero]: https://github.com/protocolbuffers/protobuf/issues/7062

-For this reason it is not yet considered a good idea to implement distinguished encoding for third-party wrappers for Rust's floating point types that implement [`Eq`][eq] and [`Ord`][ord] such as [`ordered_float`][ordered_float] and [`decorum`][decorum] because they still consider some sets of values that have *different bits* to be equal.
+For this reason it is not yet considered a good idea to implement distinguished decoding for third-party wrappers for Rust's floating point types that implement [`Eq`][eq] and [`Ord`][ord] such as [`ordered_float`][ordered_float] and [`decorum`][decorum] because they still consider some sets of values that have *different bits* to be equal.
 Any future implementation of such a type would